Serengeti National Park

 Explore the Serengeti Visitor Center

-If you want to know more about Serengeti, then the visitor center would be a perfect place that will give you more detailed information about the place.
-The center features a walking path for self-guided walks where exhibits and detailed signs educate on Serengeti’s history, its wildlife, and the ecosystem.
+If you want to know more about Serengeti National Park, then the visitor center would be a perfect place that will give you more detailed information about the place.

 Community-Based Tours

-Experience Massai culture and lifestyle
+Experience Maasai culture and lifestyle

 Where to stay in the Serengeti Park